Full disk encryption (including boot) on Debian

 Devices that go out and about such as laptops and backup external drives should have their contents encrypted to guard against loss or theft.
 Plus you really want to encrypt everything (not just home

 ).
-All sorts of information and crypto weaknesses can seep into logfiles, temp files and swap memory.
-Tutorials and Linux distro installers that support encrypting root
+All sorts of sensitive information can seep into logs, temp files and swap memory.

 and home